fedhere/DSPS23_final/README.md

 # DSPS23_final
 Final exam for DSPS

+READ THE INSTRUCTIONS IN THE EXAM NOTEBOOK WITH ATTENTION!

 DONT STAY STUCK!!
 Here are some tips and solutions for possible errors you may encounter.